This page tells you about mouth care if you have cancer. You can find information about

 - If you wear dentures, take them out and clean them every morning and evening, and after each meal

-- Use Vaseline or a flavoured lip balm to keep your lips moist
+- Use lip balm to keep your lips moist

-- If you are not eating or drinking normally, you need to moisten your mouth at least every two hours with mouthwash or a foam mouth care stick dipped in mouthwash
+- If you are not eating or drinking normally, you need to moisten your mouth at least every 2 hours with mouthwash or a foam mouth care stick dipped in mouthwash

 Remember to tell your doctor or nurses straight away if you start to get any mouth problems.